-- Does something interest you so much that you want to keep doing all your life?
+- Does something interest you so much that you want to keep doing for all your life?

 Entrepreneurs have faith in themselves and are committed to their venture.
 Their full confidence in and focus on their idea may be mistaken for stubbornness.
 But, it’s their readiness to work hard and challenge the norms which makes them successful.

 No entrepreneurial venture becomes profitable in a fortnight.
-Till it becomes profitable, capital is limited and should be widely used.
+Till it becomes profitable, capital is limited and should be wisely used.
 Smart entrepreneurs plan for both current and future monetary obligations.
 Hence, they keep aside a contingency fund.
-Even when they start getting funds or become fully operational, they maintain a complete account of cash flow.
+Even when they start getting funds or become fully operational, they keep a complete account of cashflow.
 This is because money is the lifeblood of any business.

 Most people find comfort in sympathy.
-That’s why they complain to their friends/family about unfair competition, economic slowdown etc. But, complaining isn’t going to improve the bottom line.
+That’s why they complain to their friends/family about unfair competition, economic slowdown, etc. But, complaining isn’t going to improve the bottom line.
 Thus, successful entrepreneurs connect with mentors and other experienced people to get valuable suggestions.
-If they lack the needed technical skills, they’ll outsource it to someone who can do technical tasks.
-This way the entrepreneurs can focus on other areas of their business.
+If they lack the needed technical skills, they’ll outsource it to someone who can do functional tasks.
+This way, entrepreneurs can focus on other areas of their business.